AI Follows Malicious Instructions Hidden in an Uploaded File

 Prevention

-- Apply the same injection-pattern scanner to all file-derived content, including metadata fields and archive member files.
+• Run the injection scanner over all file-derived content, including metadata fields and every archive member.

 FAQ

-Q: Does this attack require a malicious user, or can it happen with legitimate documents?
-A: It can happen with legitimate documents that were modified after creation by a third party — for example, a document downloaded from the web, emailed from an unknown sender, or retrieved from a third-party storage bucket.
-Treat every uploaded file as potentially untrusted regardless of the source.
+Q: Does this require a malicious user, or can it happen with legitimate documents?
+A: It can happen with legitimate documents modified after creation by a third party, such as a file downloaded from the web, emailed from an unknown sender, or pulled from a third-party bucket.
+Treat every uploaded file as untrusted regardless of source.